Body to Brain Learning @ School

-"Body to Brain Learning @ School" provides 14 hours of direct CPD and 6+ hours of mentoring and coaching in practice in three parts.
+"Body to Brain Learning @ School" provides 12 hours of direct CPD, and 6+ hours of mentoring and coaching in practice, in three parts.
 Part 1 is online and delivered by Dr Christine Payard (PhD).
-Parts 2 & 3 are face to face and involve negotiated delivery of mentoring processes with a locally-based or regional, licensed Neurodevelopmental Trainer.
+Parts 2 is face to face in a workshop setting, and Part 3 involves negotiated delivery of mentoring processes with a locally-based or regional, licensed Neurodevelopmental Body to Brain Learning Facilitator.

 PART 1: Neurodevelopment & Learning.
 What do we need to know?

 Part 1 is delivered online through an individually accessed, private learning portal.
-It's seven (7) hours of learning, is self-paced, and includes Q & A support sessions with Dr Christine Payard (PhD) offered as a bonus through the course.
+It's six (6) hours of learning.
+It's self-paced and includes Q & A support sessions with Dr Christine Payard (PhD) offered as a bonus through the course.